OpenAPI

 }

-Any JSON instance that validates against this schema must have a status property with exactly one of the three allowed values, matching case-sensitively, or the validation will fail.
+Any JSON instance validated against this schema must have a status property with one of the three allowed values, case sensitive, or the validation will fail.

 The enum keyword can be used with any JSON data type, including strings, numbers, objects, arrays, booleans, and the null type.
-The enum keyword is however most used with the base string and integer types.
-The boolean type is already constrained to the values true and false (and possibly null for a tri-state boolean).
-Using an enum with floating point number types generally makes little sense.
+The enum keyword is often used with the base string and integer types.
+The boolean type is constrained to true and false values and possibly null for a tri-state boolean.
+Using an enum with floating point number types typically doesn’t make much sense.

-Here is an OpenAPI schema that defines a status parameter that must be one of the values pending, approved, or rejected:
+Here is an OpenAPI schema defining a status parameter that must have a value of pending, approved, or rejected:

 YAML